Route Utilisation Strategy: Approach and outputs

 All but two RUSs are geographical, mainly regional, in nature.
-The exceptions are the Freight RUS and the Network RUS, which have the perspective of the network as whole.
-The non-regional geographical studies include the East Coast Main Line RUS and West Coast Main Line RUS, which penetrate Scotland and regions which have their own RUS.
+The exceptions are the Freight RUS and the Network RUS, which have the perspective of the network as a whole.
+The non-regional geographical studies include the East Coast Main Line RUS and West Coast Main Line RUS, which penetrate Scotland, and regions which have their own RUS.
 All RUSs consider the demands of freight transport, but the Freight RUS looks at the implications of major freight flows for Great Britain as a whole.
-The Network RUS is divided into four largely self-contained workstreams: long-distance traffic and generic cross-RUS issues; stations; rolling stock and depots; electrification.
+The Network RUS is divided into four largely self-contained workstreams: long-distance traffic and generic cross-RUS issues; stations; rolling stock and depots; and electrification.

 The first stage of each strategy is the preparation and publishing of a scoping document, which is usually produced after a few months.
 The main part of the study takes place over a period of a year or two, and this concludes with the production and distribution of a draft strategy document.
-About 12 weeks are allowed for consultation and responses from rail industry and other entities, following which the final strategy is developed and a final version is published.
+About 12 weeks are allowed for consultation and responses from the rail industry and other entities, following which the final strategy is developed and a final version is published.
 This is later established by the ORR, unless they have reason to object to the final version.

 The scoping document is usually fairly short, sometimes in the form of a presentation.